 - Household vegetables like pumpkin, squash, broccoli, and carrots.

-It would be perfect if you can grow some of these vegetables in your outdoor Sulcata tortoise enclosure.
+You can also try to grow some of these vegetables on your own if you have an outdoor Sulcata tortoise enclosure.

 Keep in mind that with vegetables and greens like broccoli and collard greens, portions should be limited.
 These vegetables, while being okay for a Sulcata tortoise to digest, should not consist of a majority of their diet.
 An oversaturation of these greens can lead to health issues.
 They should act as complementary pieces of the diet instead of the main component.